 EVG/COBI/FTC/TAF elvitegravir/cobicistat/emtricitabine/tenofovir alafenamide

 Standard DoseOne tablet once daily with food.
-For people taking HIV treatment for the first time (treatment-naïve) or individuals with a suppressed viral load on a stable HIV regimen for at least 6 months who have no known resistance to the elvitegravir, emtricitabine, or tenofovir components of the regimen.
-The tablet contains 150 mg of the INSTI elvitegravir boosted by 150 mg cobicistat plus 200 mg emtricitabine and 10 mg tenofovir alafenamide (TAF).
+For people taking HIV treatment for the first time (treatment-naïve) or individuals with suppressed viral load on a stable HIV regimen for at least 6 months who have no known resistance to the elvitegravir, emtricitabine, or tenofovir components of this regimen.
+Tablet contains 150 mg of the INSTI elvitegravir boosted by 150 mg cobicistat plus 200 mg emtricitabine and 10 mg tenofovir alafenamide (TAF).

-For adults and children weighing at least 55 pounds (25 kg) and having a creatinine clearance of at least 30 mL/min (measurement of kidney function), as well as adults with creatinine clearance below 15 mL/min who are receiving chronic hemodialysis (HD).
-For those on HD, take a tablet once daily and administer after completion of hemodialysis on days of HD treatment.
+For adults and children weighing at least 55 pounds (25 kg) and having a creatinine clearance (CrCl) of at least 30 mL/min (measurement of kidney function), as well as adults with creatinine clearance below 15 mL/min who are receiving chronic hemodialysis (HD).
+For people on chronic hemodialysis, take tablet once daily and administer after completion of hemodialysis on days of HD treatment.

-See the individual drugs contained in Genvoya: Emtriva and Tybost (elvitegravir is not available separately, and neither is TAF for use in HIV, but see Descovy).
+- See the individual drugs contained in Genvoya: Emtriva and Tybost.
+Elvitegravir is not available separately.
+(TAF is not available separately for HIV, but is used to treat hepatitis B under the brand name Vemlidy.)

 ManufacturerGilead Sciences, Inc.